Juansu01/Juansu01/README.md

 ## I'm a developer, gamer, and I love cats 🐱

-- 🌱 I'm currently learning Keras.
+- 🌱 I'm currently learning Django.
 - 🥅 2022 Goals: Learn more about front-end development and machine learning.
 - ⚡ Fun fact: I think cats are the absolute best.
 - 🤖 I'm a machine learning enthusiast.